gnang/HypermatrixAlgebraPackage/README.md

 =======
 # Hypermatrix Algebra Package

-We provide here a sagemath implementation of the Bhattacharya-Mesner(BM) algebra as well as the general BM algebra and it's dual.
+We provide here a sagemath implementation of the Bhattacharya-Mesner(BM) algebra as well as the general BM algebra and its dual.

 The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to experimentally investigate structural and combinatorial properties of the algebra of hypermatrices.

 # Installation